How is measles treated?

 - if their eyelids are crusty, gently wash them with warm water

 If your child is having trouble breathing, is coughing a lot or seems drowsy, see your doctor urgently.
 If your child has a serious case of measles or develops complications, they may need to be treated in hospital.

 How is measles prevented?

 Your child will receive the first immunisation dose of MMR at 12 months and a second dose at 18 months with the MMRV (measles-mumps-rubella-varicella) vaccine.
-If the MMRV dose is not received at 18 months, MMR is given again at four years.
+If the MMRV dose is not received at 18 months, MMR is given again at 4 years.

 Immunising your child with the recommended two doses provides them with 99% immunity against measles.
 If your child isn’t immunised and you think they have been exposed to measles, it's important to see your doctor as soon as possible – within 72 hours.